 Tucking the tailbone vs. lifting the pit of the abdomen

-The pit of the abdomen is a few centimeters below the belly button.
-In asana practice, when we create a lift muscularly and energetically from the POA, it helps to neutralise the pelvic tilt while also drawing energy upwards, rather than downwards as in 'tuck the tailbone'.
-Both physically and energetically, start to apply lifting the pit of the abdomen rather than tucking the tailbone to experience a more uplifted feeling and a new length in the hip flexors.
+The pit of the abdomen (POA) is a few centimeters below the belly button.
+In asana practice, when we create a lift muscularly and energetically from the POA, it helps to neutralise the pelvic tilt while also drawing energy upwards, rather than downwards as in ‘tuck the tailbone’.
+Both physically and energetically, start to apply this lift of the pit of the abdomen rather than tucking the tailbone to experience a more uplifted feeling and a new length in the hip flexors.

 In addition to the internal reset of lifting the pit of the abdomen, I filmed a therapeutic exercise (below) for slowly and gradually creating length in the muscles that pull the pelvis forward as well as providing the structural direction to the bones that we wish to create.

 This technique requires the use of a friend and props (two yoga belts and a block), so be sure you have those things nearby as part of your preparation!

 Be aware that this technique will create some new sensations in your body and should be reinforced with mental and physical support.
 Try some Hip Opening classes (under the classes filter, ‘Specific use’) and give those hip flexors sufficient time to stretch and let go.

 Also, find time for meditation and practices that support letting go of fear.
 The front of the body opens to the future and contracted muscles can often be the result of a ‘closed attitude’ of what is to come.
 With a willingness to move forward with openness, the muscles will respond to the mindset.